hdt94/dtc-de-project/README.md

 # Setup (reproducibility)
 Setup for development is a hybrid configuration:
 - Cloud environment for Cloud Storage and BigQuery.
-- Local environment for Airflow and dbt.
+- Local environment for Airflow (optional) and dbt.

 Setup requirements: GCP project, gcloud, jq, terraform, and Python.
 Using [Cloud Shell](https://console.cloud.google.com/welcome?cloudshell=true) is recommended as it complies with all these requirements.